XiaoyuLiu198/Streaming-Data-Server/README.md

 --topic demo-3-twitter

-Files for configuration and connecting with Twitter API (see the files above) Streaming result sample:
+Files for configuration and connecting Twitter API with tweepy. (see the kafka-Proder.py above) Streaming result sample:
 ![s1](https://user-images.githubusercontent.com/65391883/126735637-a27106e6-32ac-4df9-9541-96dd45fe8578.png)

 ### Spark
 Read streaming data from Kafka(loading with transformed schema), then use window-operation and spark-sql functions todo preprocessing.
 Then store streamed structured data in S3.
+See ETL.py for code.

 ## Storation
 Because of the high frequency of access and uploading in streaming, use Delta Table storation in AWS S3.
 You can refer to official document: https://docs.delta.io/latest/delta-storage.html

 ## Analysis
+See lda-pyspark.py for code.
 ![Screen Shot 2021-07-10 at 7 35 18 PM](https://user-images.githubusercontent.com/65391883/125179683-19517b80-e1b6-11eb-914f-c770f66c4b85.png)

 1. Working on developing dashboards to visulize: